Mr. Rogers: "Look for the Helpers. You will always find people who are helping."

 - Fife, Scotland

 Wow, keep one constituent so high that other does not have chance to get in.
 To do this, I might need lots of lab work to make sure the process is robust.
 But wondering, would it not affect any after plating characteristics, any chromate, peeling off etc. All these parts go to bake and I hope there is no problem with Chloride level so high.
-Also what other platers think about pulling out anodes options.
+Also what other platers think about the pulling out of the anodes options.
 Any experiences to share!

 Hemant Kumar